mishaevtikhiev/evtikhiev.github.io/_pages/about.md

 In 2018, I obtained a Bachelor's degree in Applied Physics from [ITMO University](https://en.itmo.ru/), focusing on laser technologies, and planned to become a researcher in this field.
-While there, I worked as a lab assistant, a guide in the educational museum of optics, as well as a secretary in the Foreign Students office, and also participated in the <a href="https://www.timeshighereducation.com/world-university-rankings/brics-emerging-economies-universities-summit-take-place-johannesburg">THE BRICS & Emerging Economies Universities Summit</a>
+While there, I worked as a lab assistant, a guide in the educational museum of optics, as well as a secretary in the Foreign Students office, and participated in the <a href="https://www.timeshighereducation.com/world-university-rankings/brics-emerging-economies-universities-summit-take-place-johannesburg">THE BRICS & Emerging Economies Universities Summit</a>
 as a representative of Russian students.
 Every summer, I also worked as a camp leader in summer camps.

 In 2020, I obtained a Master's degree in Laser Technologies from the same university, with a specialization in biological and medical applications.
 During the first year, I worked as an engineer in the lab and a scientific interviewer in the university's news portal.
 Then, I joined JetBrains and fell in love with Data Science.

-Since 2020, I am also getting
-a Bachelor's degree in Philosophy from [Herzen University](https://en.hspu.org/), with a specific deep interest in Chinese and Indian philosophy.

 <h2 style="margin-top: -5px;">Research</h2>